 Nicknamed the "Velocity Doctor," after working with well over 1,000 pitchers the last 14 years and spending the better part of a decade as a Corporate/Hospital Health Coach and Personal Trainer, Scott Haase has been able to crack the code on teaching pitchers how to throw harder without sacrificing arm health.

-Scott has been featured in the News on several occasions and has amassed tens of thousands of followers across his social media platforms and millions of video views as well.
+Scott has been featured in the News on several occasions and has amassed over 60,000 followers across his social media platforms with over 20 million of video views as well.